AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 ### Help

-This section is probably gonna become a separate window, it will just contain guides and help, probably, if needed and helpful.
+This section is probably going to become a separate window containing guides and help probably, if needed and it is helpful.

 # Roadmap